ISA-tools/2isadoc/nmrml2isa-galaxy/install.rst

 Installation
 ============

-The recommended installation is by means of the `toolshed  repository <https://toolshed.g2.bx.psu.edu/>`__.
+The recommended installation is via the `toolshed  repository <https://toolshed.g2.bx.psu.edu/>`__.
 Dependencies should be installed automatically when using Galaxy version >= 16.10.

 The dependencies are dealt with Bioconda.
 To ensure that Bioconda is working check to make sure the following settings are in the config/galaxy.ini file::